Cfenton07/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization

+## Simple commands to start or stop my created containers:
+### To start all stopped Docker containers on your system, you can use the following command, which utilizes a sub-command docker ps -aq to get a list of all container IDs (both running and stopped)
+docker start $(docker ps -aq)
+### To stop Docker containers in the terminal, use the docker stop command followed by the container ID or name.
+For example, to stop a container named "my_container", you would use: docker stop my_container.
+To stop all running containers, you can use:
+docker stop $(docker ps -q)

 > Gitpod make sure to install the docker extension
 ## Containerized Backend
 ### Run Flask